bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Viewport Height & Width</h4>

-Using the viewport meta tag with either the height or width values will define the height or width of the viewport respectively.
+<p>Using the viewport meta tag with either the height or width values will
+define the height or width of the viewport respectively.
 Each value accepts either a positive integer or keyword.
 For the height property the keyword device-height value is accepted, and for the width property the keyword device-width is accepted.
-Using these keywords will inherit the device's default height and width value.
+Using these keywords will inherit the device's default height and width value.</p>

-For the best results, and the best looking website, it is recommend that you use the device defaults by applying the device-height and device-width values.
+<p>For the best results, and the best looking website, it is recommend that you use
+the device defaults by applying the device-height and device-width values.</p>

 ```
  1  <meta name="viewport" content="width=device-width">